jacobhenningsson95/SynMfg_Code/README.md

 # Domain Randomization for Object Detection in Manufacturing Applications using Synthetic Data: A Comprehensive Study

-This code generates synthetic data using domain randomization.
-Models trained only on those synthetic data perform well on real-world data.
-Below are samples of the synthetic data and their real-world counterparts.
+This code generates synthetic data from 3D models using domain randomization.
+We use two datasets to generate synthetic images and train an object detection model, which performs well on real-world data.
+1. **Robotic Dataset**: Published by [Horváth et al.](https://ieeexplore.ieee.org/document/9916581), which provides both 3D models and real images.
+2.  **SIP15-OD Dataset**: Developed by us.
+It contains 15 manufacturing object 3D models across three use cases, along with 395 real images featuring 996 annotated objects taken in various manufacturing environments.
+Below are samples of the synthetic data and their real-world counterparts from the robotic dataset, as well as the three use cases from the SIP-15-OD dataset.

 <table>
   <tr>